gryffon/eggofpanku/readme.txt

 News & Changes

+  2010-January-26 Egg of P'an Ku 0.9.3
+	* Fixed issue with honor Req for Followers not showing up.

   2009-August-24 Egg of P'an Ku 0.9.21
 	* Fixed problem with strongholds not being added to new decks.